About Kyle Dumont, AllSpice Co-Founder & CEO

 I was always quick to utilize digital design tools to augment my hardware designs.
 Programming classes were a big part of my undergraduate program, so even starting as an intern, I was given a lot of coding work that hardware engineers didn’t want to do (usually automating test fixtures or scopes).
 Once I started as a full-time engineer, I brought that knowledge with me.
 I had learned how to automate test equipment and really knew my way around simulation tools and other scripting languages (namely Python).

 I think early on in my career I came off as a much better hardware engineer than I actually was because I could leverage a lot of digital tools to gain confidence in designs before going to production.
-I had usually simulated even relatively simple designs that experienced engineers would never consider simulating - running monte-carlo temperature or component tolerance sweeps.
+I usually simulated even relatively simple designs that experienced engineers would never consider simulating – running monte-carlo temperature or component tolerance sweeps.
 If there were critical components of the designs, I knew how to quickly program a test jig to get me real-world results.
 I could take results to Sr. Engineers or management and prove a new design concept.

 The Analog Discovery 2 was a dream come true for me when it came out!
 You could configure oodles of digital IO and analog I/O scope ports.
 On the back end was a really powerful Python scripting language.
 Now I could put together tests on my desktop with a single interface!

 The other tool that became immensely useful for starting out projects was Cube MX Studio.
 It could generate template firmware code from GUI configuration.
-It was really next level in terms of learning what options I had on a given chip without having to map our 30 pages of registers in the spec sheet.
+It was really next level in terms of learning what options I had on a given chip without having to map out 30 pages of registers in the spec sheet.

 Once I left the big company for the startup world I had a chance to really explore the space of digital augmentation for our hardware team.
 I was a bit naïve in thinking that there were all these tools out there we could piece together.
 We found that the space was really lacking something that could give us a performance advantage as a team.
-We were able to use GitHub as a lightweight revision control management system and work really closely with firmware to build automated test jigs that would stress-test new versions of code (on physical hardware) each time we pushed a new revision.
+We were able to use GitHub as a lightweight revision control management system and work closely with firmware to build automated test jigs.
+These would stress-test new versions of code (on physical hardware) each time we pushed a new revision.

 Simulation and collaboration tools that exist now can really help accelerate design time to market.
-In electronics connecting your workflow to supply chain data can be incredibly helpful in avoiding hiccups when you go to manufacture.
-There are a lot of ways to hack together scripts to call to open APIs for example, Octopart (now Nexar), Supply Frame, Silicon Experts, and others.
+In electronics, connecting your workflow to supply chain data can be incredibly helpful in avoiding hiccups when you go to manufacture.
+There are a lot of ways to hack together scripts to call to open APIs – for example, Octopart (now Nexar), Supply Frame, Silicon Experts, and others.
 Ultimately, I started AllSpice in part to make it easier to include checks like these in design reviews.